janko/flickrie/README.md

 It's not nearly as pretty, but at least you can get to the data.

+The other main thing I haven't done yet is authentication.
+This is the next thing I intend do.

 ## Issues

 Please, feel free to post any issues that you're having, I will try to